rafalp/Misago/dev-docs/plugins/hooks/check-access-thread-permission-hook.md

-# `check_see_thread_permission_hook`
+# `check_access_thread_permission_hook`

-This hook wraps a standard Misago function used to check if the user has a permission to see a thread.
-Raises Django's `Http404` if they can't see it or `PermissionDenied` with an error message if they can't browse it.
+This hook wraps a standard Misago function used to check if a user has permission to access a thread of unknown type (threads, private threads, or plugin-defined).
+Raises Django’s `Http404` or `PermissionDenied` if they can't.

 ## Location